mondoohq/docs/docs/mql/resources/aws-pack/aws.lambda.function.md

 AWS Lambda function

-The `aws.lambda.function` provides fields for assessing the configuration of individual AWS Lambda functions.
+The `aws.lambda.function` resource provides fields for assessing the configuration of individual AWS Lambda functions.
 For usage, read the `aws.lambda` resource documentation.

 **Fields**